Interview Completion Flow

 - Sentiment indicators for different topics

 These insights appear on the interview detail page in your dashboard and contribute to the project-level analysis.
-See AI-Generated Insights for a deep dive into what gets generated.

 Analysis Timing